Tsumagoi: History

 Numerous Jōmon period remains have been found in Tsumagoi, although later Yayoi period artifacts are almost non-existent, as the area is not suitable for rice cultivation.
 During the Edo period, the area around Tsumagoi was part of the hatamoto-administered territory within Kōzuke Province.
 Kanbara area (鎌原村) was severely damaged by the Tenmei eruption of Mt.
 Asama in 1783 (477 people died).
 With the creation of the modern municipalities system after the Meiji Restoration on April 1, 1889, the village of Tsumagoi was created within Agatsuma District of Gunma Prefecture.

 Government

 Tsumagoi has a mayor-council form of government with a directly elected mayor and a unicameral village council of 12 members.
 Tsumagoi collectively with the other municipalities in Agatsuma District, contributes two members to the Gunma Prefectural Assembly.
 In terms of national politics, the village is part of Gunma 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Tsumagoi is primarily agricultural, with cabbage forming the most noted local crop.
 Seasonal tourism primarily in connection with its onsen hot spring resorts and ski resorts are also major contributors to the local economy.

 Education

-Tsumagoi has two public elementary schools and one public middle school operated by the town government, and one public high schools operated by the Gunma Prefectural Board of Education.
+Tsumagoi has two public elementary schools and one public middle school operated by the town government, and one public high school operated by the Gunma Prefectural Board of Education.